GSA/ficam-federation/_plan/02_know-your-users.md

 > <i class="fa fa-check-square-o"></i> &nbsp;**Analyze User Population.** Analyze the target user population to determine what credentials are available or can easily be obtained.
 When analyzing the user population, consider the following:

->> * Credentials that users external to the Federal Government already have
+>> * Credentials that users already have

->> * Total number of external users
+>> * Total number of users

 >> * User information requirements

 >> * Ability of user to complete credential enrollment/issuance steps

-> <i class="fa fa-check-square-o"></i> &nbsp;**Select Acceptable Credentials.** An agency should select acceptable credentials that meet level of assurance, security, and privacy requirements and are available to the target user population.
+> <i class="fa fa-check-square-o"></i> &nbsp;**Select Acceptable Credentials.** Your agency should select acceptable credentials that meet level of assurance, security, and privacy requirements and are available to the target user population.

+## External Users

 When you are conducting a user population analysis, your agency should consider the following: